 ID Hybrid Online Course (self-paced learning)

 Instructor Development (ID) covers various core concepts used for effective adult education.
 The goal is to understand how instructors can apply these to create a positive learning experience for their adult learners.
 ID helps build a strong foundation of educational knowledge for teachers to use when planning and delivering lessons.
-The general information covered in Instructor Development is applicable to all potential NSP instructors, regardless of instructional discipline or specialty.
+The general information covered in Instructor Development applies to all potential NSP instructors, regardless of instructional discipline or specialty.

 During the winter season, NH Region ID Staff typically schedules the final meeting at the student’s local ski area, off-season locations are posted on the CALENDAR.